mzabani/codd/docs/SCHEMA-MAPPINGS.md

 -- attalign	char	 	A copy of pg_type.typalign of this column's type
 -- attisdropped	bool	 	This column has been dropped and is no longer valid.
 A dropped column is still physically present in the table, but is ignored by   the parser and so cannot be accessed via SQL.

+### Notes

+System columns are created for every table and are _ignored_ by Codd.
+These are listed in https://www.postgresql.org/docs/12/ddl-system-columns.html.

 ## Procedures/Functions/Routines

 This comes from https://www.postgresql.org/docs/12/catalog-pg-proc.html